Nonparametric Learning of Two-Layer ReLU Residual Units: Strong Consistency

 \section{Strong Consistency}

 In this appendix, we justify the strong consistency of our estimators for the residual unit layer 1/2 learning and the whole network.

-According to \autoref{thm:layer2-general} and \autoref{thm:layer1}, the solutions to our objective functionals are continuous sets.
-Besides, there are theoretical intermediate results\shaycomment{$\leftarrow$ I am not sure what you mean by ``theoretial intermediate results as continuous sets''} that are also represented as continuous sets, e.g.~possible left-inverse matrices for $\mB^\ast$ in the results for layer 2.\shaycomment{$\leftarrow$ can you be more precise here what sets you are referring to?}\zhunxuancomment{Addressed by an example.} Thus, to analyze the consistency of our learning algorithm, we define distances between sets, so that the convergence of sets can be well defined.
-Further point convergence results, i.e. layer 1/2 estimator strong consistency, are based on the set convergence we define. \shaycomment{$\leftarrow$ this introduction needs to be much more specific and clear, rather than abstract. which sets are you talking about? it only becomes clear later.}\zhunxuancomment{Addressed and specification added.}
+According to \cref{thm:layer2-general} and \cref{thm:layer1}, the solutions to our objective functionals are continuous sets.
+In addition, we also present intermediate results in terms of continuous sets, e.g.~possible left-inverse matrices for $\mB^\ast$ in the results for layer 2.
+Thus, to analyze the consistency of our learning algorithm, we define distances between sets, so that the convergence of sets can be well defined.
+Further point convergence results, i.e. layer 1/2 estimator strong consistency, are based on the set convergence we define.

 \begin{definition}[deviation] Let $\sA \subseteq \sM$ and $\sB \subseteq \sM$ be two non-empty sets from a metric space $(\sM, d)$.
 The deviation of set $\sA$ from the set $\sB$, denoted by $D(\sA,\sB)$, is